US to approve sales it deems safe to blacklisted Huawei

 Shortly after Huawei was added to the Entity List, the Commerce Department issued a temporary general license allowing the company to buy equipment to maintain existing networks and provide software updates to existing Huawei handsets.
 That license expires on Aug.
 19, but may be extended.

 Any further relief granted on Huawei's entity listing still may not spell the end of troubles for the company.
-In May, Trump also signed an executive order barring U.S. companies from using telecommunications equipment made by companies posing a national security risk.
+In May, Trump signed an executive order barring U.S. firms from using telecommunications equipment made by companies posing a national security risk.

 The move, which required the Commerce Department to draw up an enforcement plan, was seen as paving the way to ban U.S. companies from buying from Huawei, at a time when U.S. wireless carriers are looking for partners as they roll out 5G networks.

-On Tuesday, Ross said that agency would issue an "interim final rule" in mid-October to implement Trump's executive order.
+On Tuesday, Ross said Commerce would issue an "interim final rule" in mid-October to implement the executive order.
 Interim final rules go into effect immediately, even as they seek public comment that could be used to modify regulations going forward.

 The United States has engaged Beijing in a tit-for-tat trade war over accusations that China steals American intellectual property (IP) and forces U.S. companies to transfer their technology to Chinese firms to gain access to markets.

-The United States responded last year by passing a law that required Commerce to draft new rules to beef up oversight of certain technology sales abroad.
-Commerce will "very soon" seek formal comment on the so-called "foundational technologies" rulemaking, Nikakhtar said.
+The United States last year passed a law that required Commerce to draft new rules to beef up oversight of certain foundational technology sales abroad.
+Commerce will "very soon" seek formal comment on that rulemaking, Nikakhtar said.

-But Ross also warned American companies against putting their technology at risk in order to boost profits.

-"The private sector must act responsibly and protect technologies with national security ramifications," Ross warned American firms.
-"It is wrong to trade secret or sensitive IP or source code for access to a foreign market, however lucrative that market might be."
+(Additional reporting by Andrea Shalal; Editing by Marguerita Choy, Jonathan Oatis, David Gregorio and Leslie Adler)